Absolute Time in Pregroove: Usage

 These features are rather important to the function as it lets the drive know if it is writable.
 If the disc is re-writable, and the ATIP is damaged, it will not be able to write more than once.
 Also, it lets the drive know what the maximum write speed available for the disc is, and how much space (in blocks) the disc holds.

+Disc Application Code

+Within the ATIP data is a 7-bit field called Disc Application Code which determines if a disc is a standard CD-R or a "Music CD-R".
+This is used to enforce a private copying levy on CD-Rs for use in consumer audio CD recorders.
+Consumer audio CD recorders will not allow recording audio onto a CD-R disc without this value set.
+This does not affect computer CD burners or professional CD audio recorders.

 Function

 Every writable disc has at least four layers: